 As part of Serpentine’s R&D Platform, the Legal Lab explores how the law can better support collaborations across art, science and technology.
 Led by lawyer, curator and founder of Guest Work Agency, Alana Kushnir, the Legal Lab is a space for investigating legal issues and prototyping accessible legal solutions for the art field.

-On 26 July 2021, the Legal Lab launches a report on legal issues arising in art + tech/science collaborations.
-The launch event will be streamed via Serpentine’s Twitch on 7 September 2021 at 12pm BST.
-For further information, please visit the release page, or sign up here.
+On 26 July 2021, the Legal Lab launched a report on legal issues arising in art + tech/science collaborations.
+You can watch the launch event on Serpentine’s Twitch.

 In collaborations across art and technology, and art and science, there are numerous frictions or ‘pain points’ caused by legal issues that collaborators may face.
 In the past, these have been difficult to outline and learn from because the majority of resulting disputes are addressed privately and do not have their ‘day in court’, so to speak.

 To address these concerns the Legal Lab has conducted research over the past two years, mapping the various legal issues that arise in art + tech/science collaborations from the perspectives of different types of users: artists, technologists, scientists, curators, lawyers, legal academics, arts organisations, galleries, and tech companies.
 The report analyses the trends and distills a series of action points.

 On 1 October 2019, the Legal Lab held a summit with the participation of artists, curators, scholars, lawyers, legal designers and technologists.
 The summit consisted of presentations and think-tank discussions, which analysed and tested ideas for development.
 For more information, please see the report.